-At the start of the school year parents may receive a class roster of emails to arrange playdates and for school-related communication.
-These are to be kept confidential, and not shared with other classes, people, or outside organizations.
+At the start of the school year Room Parents will receive a class roster of emails to share with their class so parents can arrange playdates and for school-related communication.
+These emails are to be kept confidential, and not shared with other classes, people, or outside organizations.
 Emails should only be used to communicate school and classroom information as provided by the school or teacher, and as such are intended to engage parents in school, facilitate school-home communication, and to promote a positive school climate.
 Email communication is not to be used for personal or political information, viewpoints, or other matters.
-The school's Civility Policy applies to email communication as well as in-person and phone communication.
+The school's Civility Policy applies to email communication as well as in-person, zoom, and phone communication.
 Those using these emails are expected to uphold the SMMUSD Email Communication Protocol by maintaining professional tone and language at all times, keeping the number of emails to a minimum, keeping communications brief and to the point, using the "reply all" sparingly and just when a response to all recipients is necessary, and forwarding emails only when appropriate.

-Parents may choose to opt out of having their email shared to the class list by informing the office at the start of the school year.
+Parents may choose to opt out of having their email shared to the Room Parents and class list by informing the office at the start of the school year.